aarondav1d18/middle_of_track_racing_line/README.md

 This will iterate through the tracks folder and run the script on everything that is in there.
 If you would like to add a track then as long as it is following the same format then it should work.

 The actual script will take the cones from the file and order them from cloest out.
 From these it will then generate a middle line by setting pairs of cones using a proximity selection and then generating a middle point between this pair.
-You could then apply a simple spline function such as NURBS which is included but not implemented (NOTE: Will be added soon).
+You could then apply a simple spline function to the middle line to 'smooth' out the path (NOTE: The implementation of the spline has some issues so doesnt produce the best line but that will be worked on soon).

 To run the script use the following commands: